-It is what helps many teams across the globe to finish the projects on time, sharing information and feedback amongst all stakeholders involved.
+It is what helps many teams across the globe to finish their design projects on time, sharing information and feedback amongst all stakeholders involved.

 The essence of successful collaboration lies in communication.
-Communication is a key to a lot of things, but when it comes to design, it might be both the key and the door you have to open somehow.
-It is not easy to find ways to communicate efficiently, but worry not – we are here to help you with that!
+Communication is a key to a lot of things, but when it comes to the design process, it might be both the key and the door you have to open somehow.
+It is not easy to find great ways to communicate efficiently, but worry not – we are here to help you with that!
 And today, we are going to discuss how companies can create a better product with design collaboration.
 Let’s go!

 What is Design Collaboration?

-Long story short, design collaboration is a process when several different people share the full workload of a project to achieve a better result.
+Long story short, a collaborative design process is a type of work when several different people share the full workload of a project to achieve a better result.
 It is a very wide notion because the ways of organizing the design workflow are infinite.
-There can be several designers, several reviewers, several different departments like legal, printing, and many more.
+There can be several graphic designers, several reviewers, several different departments like legal, printing, and many more.
 The scope of collaboration directly correlates with the size of the design agency, the project itself, and, of course, with the last proofing station – the client.

 Why is Design Collaboration Important?

 Collaboration opens many different possibilities for all stakeholders, so let’s see how it helps the two main project parties:

 - Design agency.
 As design is a very feedback-oriented industry, first of all, it allows to gather it from different parties to improve the artwork.
 In case there are multiple designers on the team, they can share their vision with each other, work on different ideas and combine them to get the best results possible.
 Depending on the type of project, there can be different people responsible for different elements of design: the design itself, fonts, colors, etc.